You are here

 Berkshire Botanical Garden and Field Study Off Site

 Ted Elliman worked for many years for Native Plant Trust as a staff botanist, invasive species program manager and instructor of botany, ecology and conservation classes.
 His book, “The Wildflowers of New England,” an identification guide to much of the region’s native flora, was published in 2016 by Timber Press.
-Ted founded and directed an environmental education and wilderness adventure center in the Berkshires, and he periodically leads natural history tours to southwest China, where he worked for two years as a teacher and forest ecologist.
+Ted founded and directed an environmental education and wilderness adventure center in the Berkshires.
+He periodically leads natural history tours to southwest China, where he worked as a teacher and forest ecologist for two years.

 Help Our Garden Grow!